 The next year, the “Second Annual Great Midwestern Trivia Contest” allowed Appleton residents on off-campus teams to compete in a separate bracket.
 In 1973, the contest was moved to coincide with Lawrence’s otherwise depressing Winter Term.
 Other years saw the introduction of the action question and the Super Garruda, and a slight name-change for the contest.

 Over the years, numerous publications have written about Trivia, including Playboy, Insight, and most of the papers in Wisconsin.
 Not to mention The Lawrentian, which has been there from the very beginning.
-Our new Publicity page is coming soon!
+You can read articles about trivia on our publicity page!